andrealeigh/testive_portfolio/README.md

 Additional notes:

-UI elements: The alternating white and navy rows are consistent with Testive’s style guide, as are the exact hex values of navy and orange, the border-radius of the buttons and their all caps text,  and the Testive logo.
+* UI elements: The alternating navy and white rows are consistent with Testive’s style guide, as are the hex values of navy and orange, the border-radius of the buttons and their all caps text,  and the Testive logo.

-“Pixel Perfect:” This mockup was not intended to be pixel perfect since this was not in the scope of the project or a common practice at Testive (In other words, Testive was a typical startup with a fast-paced environment).
+* “Pixel Perfect:” This mockup was not intended to be pixel perfect since this was not in the scope of the project or a common practice at Testive.
 This means that there are minor spacing and size inconsistencies that were cleaned up during the development phase.

+* Sections:
-Nav Section: The navbar shows the Testive logo, a link to the Testive  software login page, and a link to a contact page.
+  * Nav Section: The navbar shows the Testive logo, a link to the Testive  software login page, and a link to a contact page.

+  * Hero with Signup Form:
-Signup Section: The hero of the page features a large CTA for students and teachers to create a free account.
-A student submitting the “sign up” button would be redirected to Testive’s student platform, and a teacher would be send to Testive’s School Analytics platform (see school_analytics.pdf).
+    * Features a large CTA for students and teachers to create a free account.
+A student submitting the “sign up” button would be redirected to Testive’s student platform, and a teacher would be sent to Testive’s School Analytics platform (see [School Analytics Mockup](high_fidelity_mockups/school_analytics.pdf)).

-The map in the background is meant to communicate the message that a school was joining a wider Testive network that spanned across the country.
+    * The map in the background is meant to communicate the message that a school was joining a wider Testive network that spanned across the country.
 It also visually united the first two rows in the sections (the navbar and the hero) as well as the two columns in the hero (the large text on the left and the form on the right).

-The UI of the form fields established new style guidelines.
-Formerly, form field were compassed in a rectangle with a 0% opacity and an orange border.
-In the mockup, I removed the rectangle and incorporated the form field into the design.
+    * The UI of the form fields established new style guidelines.
+Formerly, form field were encompassed in a rectangle with a 0% opacity background and an orange border.
+In the mockup, I removed the rectangle and incorporated the form field into the overall design of the hero.

-Software Info Section: This section educates the user about Testive’s software with three informational bullet points and a short video.
+  * Software Info: Educates the user about Testive’s software with three informational bullet points and a short video.

-Prepping for Free Section: This section features three informational bullet points illustrated by three icons.
-The rabbit icon is a custom icon I made to this  project; the other two are icons I picked from The Noun Project.
+  * Prepping for Free: Features three informational bullet points illustrated by three icons.
+The rabbit icon is a custom icon I made for this  project; the other two are icons I picked from The Noun Project.

-Coaching Info Section: This section is encouraging the user to explore paid coaching programs through Testive.
+  * Coaching Info: Encourages the user to explore paid coaching programs through Testive.
 The “learn more” button links to another page describing Testive’s coaching program in detail, and the text below offers a discount to students at this school.

-Future Improvement:
+* Future Improvement:

-        Reduce the number of form fields, if possible In Coaching Info Section, change font-weight of text from thin to regular
+  * Reduce the number of form fields, if possible
+  * In Coaching Info Section, change font-weight of text from thin to regular

 # School Analytics, Mockup for Testive, Inc.